ydataai/ydata-profiling/README.md

 ### From source (development)

-Download the source code by cloning the repository or by clicking on ['Download ZIP'](https://github.com/ydataai/pandas-profiling/archive/master.zip).
+Download the source code by cloning the repository or click on [Download ZIP](https://github.com/ydataai/pandas-profiling/archive/master.zip) to download the latest stable version.

-Install by navigating to the proper directory and running:
+Install it by navigating to the proper directory and running:

 ```sh
 python setup.py install
 ```

-The profile report is written in HTML and CSS, which means a modern browser is required.
+The profiling report is written in HTML and CSS, which means a modern browser is required.

 You need [Python 3](https://python3statement.org/) to run the package.
 Other dependencies can be found in the requirements files: